 We started the day at Ghandruk it’s not the most traditional start of the Mardi Himal trek but we just finished the Poon Hill trek and happened to be there.
 The first part of the walk was long and steep ascend all the way down to the river.
 It took us about 1h30min. to get there.
 On the way down there are a couple of places to stop for food and water.

-At Kyuni (a small place at the river) you can stop for lunch or rest from there you start a long and steep ascend.
+At Kyuni (a small place at the river) you can stop for lunch or rest from there you start a long and steep ascent.
 After about 240 m up you’ll reach Landruk we’d suggest to stop here as well, rest a little bit and refill water, after Landruk there will be no places to buy or get water till Forest Camp.
 The ascend from Landruk is very long and steep you’ll get very thirsty.
 It’s possible to get to Landruk by jeep or even by bus from Pokhara and start walking from here.

 The ascend from Landruk to Forest Camp is very long and tiring, about 870 m up, it took us about 1h45min. to get to Forest Camp.